Winter Reading Challenge

 Heat Closures

-Wellman Hall has no air conditioning and is closed when when the heat and humidity levels are deemed unhealthy.
+Wellman Hall, the room where our public computers and main reference desk are located, has no air conditioning.
+It closes when when the heat and humidity levels are deemed unhealthy.

 If there are no events scheduled, public computers and printing services will be available in the Computer Lab on the first floor.
 Library programs will remain the priority.